Title I Programming

-Each elementary school in the district provides support services to the Title I students in their classroom, in small groups or in one-on-one settings.
-The program focuses on improving skills related to phonemic awareness, phonics, fluency, vocabulary, text comprehension, computation skills, problem solving, application of basic concepts and/or writing.
+Each classroom in the district provides differentiated support and high quality instruction within the classroom, in small groups and in one-on-one settings.
+The intervention program focuses on improving skills related to phonemic awareness, phonics, fluency, vocabulary, text comprehension, computation skills, problem solving, application of basic concepts and/or writing.

-Title I teachers work closely with building administration and faculty, as well as parents, to ensure student learning and growth.
+Intervention teachers work closely with building administration and classroom teachers, as well as parents, to support student learning and growth.

 What else do Title I funds support?

-Parents/guardians are an important part of the Title I program and are encouraged to attend parent-involvement meeting throughout the school year.
+Parents/guardians are an important part of the school wide intervention program and are encouraged to attend parent-involvement events throughout the school year.
 The focus of these events is to increase student learning.
-Title I Parent Meetings, conferences with Title I teachers, and Math Nights are examples of these Title I funded events.
+Some examples of these activities include parent meetings, conferences with intervention teachers and math & literacy nights.

-The Title I Parent Involvement document is shared during these parent gatherings and suggestions for changes or improvement to the document will be solicited.
+The Parent Involvement document is shared during these parent gatherings and suggestions for changes or improvement to the document will be solicited.

-Who can I contact if I have a question about Title I?
+Who can I contact if I have a question about Intervention Services?